sanity-io/assist/plugin/README.md

  })
 ```

-The async function contains a configured Sanity Client in the first parameter, allowing you to store Language options as documents.
+The async function contains a configured Sanity client in the first parameter, allowing you to store language options as documents.
 Your query should return an array of objects with an id and title.

 ```ts